apollographql/apollo-ios/docs/source/initialization.md

 <h2 id="adding-headers">Adding additional headers</h2>

-If you need to add additional headers to requests, to include authentication details for example, you need to create an instance of `HTTPNetworkTransport` and use `set(httpHeaders:)`. can be called at any time, just keep in mind that it will override any previously set headers.
+If you need to add additional headers to requests, to include authentication details for example, you need to create an instance of `HTTPNetworkTransport` and use `set(httpHeaders:)`.
+This function can be called at any time, just keep in mind that it will override any previously set headers.

 ```swift
 let url = URL(string: "http://localhost:8080/graphql")!